dooreelko/logstash-input-cloudwatch-logs/README.md

 Specify an individual log group or array of groups, and this plugin will scan all log streams in that group, and pull in any new log events.

+This fork fixes the problem that filter_messages vertually never returns if the number of logs is very big (hundreds of streams)

 Optionally, you may set the `log_group_prefix` parameter to true which will scan for all log groups matching the specified prefix(s) and ingest all logs available in all of the matching groups.